TGlide/-reddit-Wallpaper-Downloader/README.md

 To run at startup, create a main.py shortcut, and link it to the Windows Startup Applications.

+## Contributing
+Pull requests and bug reports are accepted, just be educated please :)

+## Planned Features
+- [ ] Convert imgur links to image links using imgur api
+- [ ] Detect slashes and correct links using string manipulation

+## Authors
+- TGLIDE: Everything for now

 ## License
 This project is licensed under the GNU GNL v3 License - See LICENSE.md for details.